IBE160/SG-Oslo-Flexi/docs/architecture.md

 *   **Logging:** All application logs will be structured JSON to enable fast searching and analysis.
 *   **Date/Time:** All timestamps on the backend/database will be in **UTC**.
 Timestamps in the API will be **ISO 8601** strings.
 The frontend is responsible for converting to local time.
 *   **Testing:** We will use the "Testing Pyramid" strategy: many **Unit Tests** (Pytest, Jest), some **Integration Tests**, and a few **End-to-End Tests**.

+## 9. Novel Patterns

+This section details custom architectural patterns designed specifically for the AI Buddy platform to ensure scalability and maintainability.

+### Stateful Orchestrator

+**Purpose:** The Stateful Orchestrator is a central backend service that manages the lifecycle of a user's interaction.
+It maintains the conversation state and routes requests to the appropriate specialist AI agent (e.g., Reader, Coach) based on the current context.
+This decouples the frontend from the individual AI agents and allows new agents to be added with minimal friction.

+**Component Interactions:**

+1.  **Frontend -> Orchestrator:** The frontend makes all its requests to a single endpoint on the Orchestrator (e.g., `POST /api/v1/orchestrator/`).
+The request body contains the `session_id` and the user's `prompt`.
+2.  **Orchestrator -> State Store (Redis):** The Orchestrator retrieves the current conversation `context` from Redis using the `session_id`.
+3.  **Orchestrator -> Specialist Agent:** The Orchestrator analyzes the `prompt` and the `context` to determine which specialist agent to call.
+It then calls the specialist agent's internal API (e.g., `POST /agents/reader/process`), passing the relevant context.
+4.  **Specialist Agent -> Orchestrator:** The specialist agent performs its task and returns the result, including any updates to the context.
+5.  **Orchestrator -> State Store (Redis):** The Orchestrator updates the conversation `context` in Redis with the new information.
+6.  **Orchestrator -> Frontend:** The Orchestrator returns the final result to the frontend.

+**Data Flow & State Management:**

+The core of the orchestrator is the `ConversationContext` object, stored in Redis as a JSON blob against a `session_id` key.

+*   **Example `ConversationContext` Object:**
+    ```json
+    {
+      "session_id": "user123_abc",
+      "history": [
+        { "role": "user", "content": "Analyze this document for me." },
+        { "role": "assistant", "content": "Okay, I have read the document.
+What would you like to know?" }
+      ],
+      "current_document": {
+        "id": "doc_xyz",
+        "raw_text": "The quick brown fox...",
+        "summary": "A sentence about a fox."
+      },
+      "last_agent_used": "Reader"
+    }
+    ```

+*   **Sequence:**
+    1. User sends a prompt.
+    2. Orchestrator fetches the `ConversationContext`.
+    3. A simple routing rule is applied: If the prompt contains "read" or "analyze document", route to `ReaderAgent`.
+If it contains "quiz me" or "ask me questions", route to `CoachAgent`.
+    4. The chosen agent receives the `ConversationContext`.
+    5. The agent returns a `result` and a `new_context_state` object.
+    6. The Orchestrator merges the `new_context_state` into the `ConversationContext` in Redis and sends the `result` to the user.

+**Implementation Guide for New Agents:**

+To add a new specialist agent (e.g., a `SummarizerAgent`):

+1. Create a new service that exposes a single endpoint (e.g., `/agents/summarizer/process`).
+2. The endpoint must accept a `ConversationContext` object.
+3. The agent's logic reads from the context, performs its function, and returns a JSON object containing `result` and `new_context_state`.
+4. Register the agent and its trigger keywords (e.g., "summarize") in the Orchestrator's routing table.

 ---
 _Generated by BMAD Decision Architecture Workflow_